 The famous, red double-decker bus is a staple in these parts, one of the iconic images of the city.
 But for longer distances you’ll be wanting something a little more comfortable.
 Thankfully, London is a transport hub for long distance coaches, and you can reach the capital by four wheels from pretty much anywhere in Europe.
 Try National Express and Megabus for UK wide connections, and Eurolines for on the continent.
 Most arrivals will pull into Victoria Coach Station.

 London By Car

 Traffic can be a nightmare in London city centre, with parking problems and charges even worse.
 There is a congestion zone where you have to pay for the privilege to enter.
 That being said, arriving by car has its merits, and the city is well signposted and served by major road networks.
-You’ll find an abundance of car hire companies readily available – but search online for the best deals.
+You’ll find an abundance of car hire options from Heathrow Airport and the city readily available – but search online for the best deals.
 Don’t forget your valid driving license issued in your home country to drive legally in the UK.